 When Is It Best To Use SEO?

-SEO refers to a classification of techniques that are aimed to propel a particular website to the first page of the major search engines.
+SEO refers to a group of techniques that are aimed to propel a website to the first page of the major search engines.

-So, when should you use SEO techniques?
+So, when should you use SEO techniques over PPC?
 Below are some circumstances when SEO would prove highly beneficial for an online business.

 - When consistent results are desired.
 SEO has a relatively long gestation period.
 Getting to the first page of search engine results won’t happen overnight or even in a week.
 Getting to the top of the SERPs will take time.
 However, once your website gets there via SEO, you will enjoy sustained traffic.
 Also, if you keep up with your SEO campaign, working to maintain and improve results, you can stay on top for a long time and reap long-term benefits.